DevOpsBootcamp/website/source/the_very_basics.rst

           implementation

 .. figure:: /static/multiple_networks.gif
-    :scale: 75%
+    :scale: 40%
     :align: center

 * Internet Relay Chat
-* very old
+* Very old (RFC 1459 May 1993)
 * Works on everything (no GUI needed)
-* standardized, and the people you want to listen to are there
+* The people you want to listen to are there

 A Client
 ========